How it works

 Weight loss

-Dry July Benefit - Helthier skin
+Dry July Benefit - Healthier skin

 Healthier skin

-Dry July Benefit - Sense of achievement
+Dry July Benefit - Helping people affected by cancer

 Want to know more?